 Reliable Operation:

-Operating the elements of the bulk-power system [Bulk-Power System] within equipment and electric system thermal, voltage, and stability limits so that instability, uncontrolled separation, or cascading failures of such system will not occur as a result of a sudden disturbance, including a cybersecurity incident, or unanticipated failure of system elements.
+Operating the elements of the bulk-power system [Bulk Power System] within equipment and electric system thermal, voltage, and stability limits so that instability, uncontrolled separation, or cascading failures of such system will not occur as a result of a sudden disturbance, including a cybersecurity incident, or unanticipated failure of system elements.
+(In order to remain consistent with the Federal Power Act, defined terms contained in this narrative are not capitalized.)

 The SDT is proposing revisions to the FERC-approved Glossary definition to clarify that defined terms contained in the definition narrative are not capitalized in order to maintain consistency with the Federal Power Act.